Autodesk/coroutineworker/README.md

 ## Sample Project

 In the sample directory, there is a sample project that demonstrates adding CoroutineWorker to an iOS + JVM library.
 We just used the sample library from IntelliJ's template for a "Mobile Shared Library."
 In the sample is a function called `performWork` (common code) that takes a completion lambda and demonstrates `CoroutineWorker.execute`.
-In tests, we use K/N concurrency helpers from `co.touchlab.stately` to demonstrate capturing a result across threads in K/N and executing this function.
+In tests, we use K/N concurrency helpers from `kotlinx.atomicfu` to demonstrate capturing a result across threads in K/N and executing this function.

 ## CoroutineWorker Prefers Frozen State